the0neWhoKnocks/prototype.infinite-scroll-with-back-button/README.md

 - The `Go Back` button on the PDP utilizes `history.back()` to emulate what the Browser would do.
 You can click on the Browser's Back button and still get the same results.
+- There is a simulated delay during the reloading of pages.
+For every page that is being loaded, an extra `100` milliseconds is added to simulate a possible Network bottleneck that may occur in a Production scenario.
+  - This simulated delay can be disabled by adding the query param `?no-delay`.
 - The animated scrolling that occurs after the previous data has loaded is done so via this CSS rule:
   ```css